ClusterHQ/flocker/docs/gettinginvolved/contributing.rst

 .. prompt:: bash [root@node1]$

+   # TODO instead of hardcoding systemd files, look at service files?
    # Move Python code from the Git clone to where they are used
    rm -rf /opt/flocker/lib/python2.7/site-packages/flocker/
    cp -r /flocker-source/flocker/flocker/ /opt/flocker/lib/python2.7/site-packages/